• Info

 Five Fun Marmot Facts

-When startled, marmots let out a high-pitched whistle (a bit like some of our guests first thing in the morning).
-In Quebec, they’re even called siffleux, meaning “whistlers.”
-The tone changes depending on the threat level - so listen carefully!
+When startled, marmots let out a high-pitched whistle to warn the rest of their colony (a bit like some of our guests first thing in the morning).
+In Quebec they’re even called siffleux, meaning “whistlers”.
+The tone changes depending on the threat level - so listen carefully.

-While Alpine marmots get the most attention, their cousins can be found in Asia, India, and the Rocky Mountains in the USA.
-Rumour has it that the French marmots have mastered skiing, while their American counterparts are still perfecting their technique.
+While Alpine marmots are the ones you’ll spot on ski holidays, their cousins live across Asia, India and the Rocky Mountains of North America.
+Rumour has it the French marmots have mastered skiing, while their American relatives are still working on their technique.

-The word marmot comes from the Latin mus montanus, which translates to, you guessed it, Mountain Mouse.
+The word marmot comes from the Latin mus montanus, which literally translates as “mountain mouse”.

 How many marmots will you spot on your ski holiday?